 …in which I’m doubly stuffed with suet, attractively garnished with slurry and lightly poached in hot water.

 Signs advertise a campsite at Ickornshaw off to the east of The Way, which might be a way to extend these first four days into a less challenging five.
 What might have once been a pub to the west is now a manufactory of artisanal kitchens.
 Cowling, a short walk east along the A6068, allegedly has resources possibly including a pub, but I like the Hare and Hounds at Lothersdale, which is directly on The Way.
-In May 2016 the lunchtime special here was homemade corned beef and onion suet crust pie.
-It was lovely, with perfect veggies and hot gravy.
-Recklessly, I followed this with the ‘treacle’ suet pud which turned out to be golden syrup but no less awesome for that, and in a small lake of piping hot custard.
-Tremendous.
+(I used to like it – in September 2018 this formerly lovely pub had been poshed up (aarrgghh!) and there was unbelieveably NO FOOD although they were promising catering by Christmas).

-Gargrave has a unique and wonderful cafe (see Pennine Way 2), shops including a pharmacy and a modern Co-Op with cash machine, and an excellent pub, the Masons’ Arms.
-This is directly on The Way and provides accommodation and top-notch food.
-We stayed in one of the motel-style rooms out the back.
-The ambience was a little urban but the facilities and comfort more than adequate, including a hot bath that was much needed, I’d happily stay there again.
+Gargrave has the unique and wonderful Dalesman Café, shops including a pharmacy and a Co-Op with a cash machine, and an excellent pub, the Masons’ Arms, directly on The Way with accommodation and top-notch food.
+We stayed in one of the motel-style rooms out the back – their ambience was a little urban but the facilities and comfort more than adequate, including a much-needed hot bath, I’d happily stay there again.
 The belly pork was stunning and the ale unimpeachable.
 Usefully for section hikers, Gargrave is accessible by train from Leeds.

 The buildings at Dean Fields are confusing but the NTG directions make sense.
 If you go too far uphill as I did you’ll reach the road too soon; just walk left along it to the bend at the top of Dean Clough.
 I then tried to get up to Crag Top too soon via a steep unofficial path that presents itself alluringly opposite the houses but isn’t in fact The Way.
 You’re supposed to go all the way past the houses on the left and then double back up a clear track off to the right.
 At Old Bess Hill the helpful wall runs out and you’ll need your compass in fog.

-There’s an odd bunch of marker posts at the county boundary on Ickornshaw Moor at about 974 396 and most of The Way across here is at least partially flagstoned.
+There’s an odd bunch of marker posts* at the county boundary on Ickornshaw Moor at about 974 396 and most of The Way across here is at least partially flagstoned.
 I couldn’t find the stone wind shelter mentioned in the NTG (p.
 64).
-The stone ‘hut’ at N is more like a small but substantial bothy (private, unfortunately) and a good aiming point although in a dip rather than on the skyline.
+The stone ‘hut’ at N on the map is more like a small bothy (private, unfortunately) and it’s a good aiming point although in a dip rather than on the skyline. (*The formerly quirky markers had been tidied up to just one very much less visible post in September 2018).

 Somehow in 1999 I got lost on the way into Gargrave.
 I think I went northeast uphill after crossing the stream at 916 518, rather than following the stream just a gnat’s east of north towards Newton Grange Farm.
 I ended up ploughing over Mickleber Hill, rather than Scaleber Hill, then trudging into town along the station road.
 In 2016 I found the Way here straightforward so either the signage or my navigation have improved, probably the former.
-Turn left into town, see the church opposite and you’ll pass the Masons’ Arms on a corner.
+Turn left into town, seeing the church opposite and you’ll pass the Masons’ Arms on a corner.
 Actually, don’t pass it, have a pint.
-Northbound, Gargrave doesn’t look much at first sight.
-Fear not, most of the facilities including the justly famous Dalesman Café and the shops are on the north side of the lovely old Aire bridge which according to Wainwright is the lowest point on the Pennine Way.
+Northbound, Gargrave doesn’t look much at first sight but most of the facilities are on the north side of the lovely old Aire bridge, which according to Wainwright is the lowest point on the Pennine Way.

 After two suet puds and the pints to wash them down I soared up Pinhaw Beacon on a high-octane beer rocket, glowing and giggling with rude, lardy vigour.
-In 1999 I cautiously didn’t drink enough beer on this walk and hence endured days of pain and existential angst.
+In 1999 I cautiously didn’t drink enough beer on this walk and hence I endured days of pain and existential angst.
 I wasn’t going to make that mistake again.
-From Pinhaw Beacon, Penyghent suddenly looks close and Gargrave more so.
-Both are illusions.
+From Pinhaw Beacon, Penyghent suddenly looks close and Gargrave even more so.
+Both are illusions; possibly even suet-induced mirages.

 Cravendale is not the most uplifting section of The Way.
-Much of it passes through the ecologically blighted intensive dairyland that pays the wages in these parts, although I didn’t notice filters on the cows’ udders.
-On the last day of May, already the first cut of silage had been shaved virtually bald from the high-yield ryegrass monocultures, leaving not a blade for a Skylark to hide behind, let alone for a Lapwing’s nest.
+Much of it passes through the ecologically blighted intensive dairyland that pays the wages in these parts.
+It was only the last day of May but already the first cut of silage had been shaved down to virtual baldness from high-yield ryegrass monocultures, leaving not a blade for a Skylark to hide behind, let alone for a Lapwing’s nest.
 And, indicating extreme nitrogen-enrichment along the fencelines, to quote A.E.Housman:

 The stinging nettle only